Home Search

 • groupName is the name of the Group to login to.

-Change the value MyGroup to the name of the machine running Pro Server.
+Change the value MyGroup to the group name as it appears inside Pro Server.

 • username is the Username to use by default.